What should my child bring to camp?

 What makes Chicago Fire FC Camps unique?

 Chicago Fire FC Camps are the only camps in the Midwest that are operated by a professional football club.
-All camps will follow a curriculum specifically designed by football experts to meet the needs of youth football players of all ages and abilities.
+All camps will follow a curriculum specifically designed by soccer experts to meet the needs of youth soccer players of all ages and abilities.

 What can I expect from a Chicago Fire FC Camp?

 Chicago Fire FC Camps offer a structured weekly experience with our professional coaching staff in alignment with the Illinois Department of Commerce’s Restore Illinois guidelines.
-Players will interact with their coach through a small group structure each week as they guide each participant through football skills and challenges.
-Sessions are structured around daily themes that take a closer look at technical football skills and holistic football concepts
+Players will interact with their coach through a small group structure each week as they guide each participant through soccer skills and challenges.
+Sessions are structured around daily themes that take a closer look at technical soccer skills and holistic soccer concepts.

 How do I register for a camp?

 Our online registration makes it easy for us to collect important medical information and parents to sign waivers prior to the week of camp.
 For all Chicago camps, registration will take place through Sprocket Sports.
 You will have to create a Sprocket account before being able to register for any Chicago camps.
 Once registered, you will receive a confirmation email that we have received your registration.
 Online payment can be made via MasterCard, Visa, or American Express.

 What is the latest I can register for a camp?

 In order to ensure that the facility and our staff are properly prepared for camp, we will not be allowing same-day registration or walk-ons.